Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsubsection{Item memory}

-Seed hypervectors are stored in the so-called item memory (or clean-up memory), a content-addressable memory which can be just a matrix or an associative memory~\cite{SurveyAM17} that stores the hypervectors as point attractors.
+Seed hypervectors are stored in the so-called item memory (or cleanup memory), a content-addressable memory which can be just a matrix or an associative memory~\cite{FrolovWillshaw2002, FrolovTime2006, SurveyAM17} that stores the hypervectors as point attractors.